 Many beginners question if 3 sets are enough to build muscle.
 And here’s the answer:

 In general, 3 sets per muscle group per workout is enough to build muscle.
-However, it is recommended to choose a rep-range and weight-load that is conducive to hypertrophy.
-This is generally accepted to be 8-12 reps per set at 70-80% of maximal lifting capacity.
+However, it is recommended to choose a rep-range and weight load that is conducive to hypertrophy.
+This is generally accepted to be around 15+ reps per set at 65% of maximal lifting capacity.

 The effectiveness of working at 3 sets has been shown in this 2019 meta review.

-Here, numerous studies have consistently shown that performing 3 sets is enough to drive hypertrophy.
+Here, numerous studies have consistently shown that performing 3 sets is enough to build muscle.

 In fact, 3 sets lie right in the interquartile range for the ideal number of sets for hypertrophy.

-And if you don’t know what that means….3 sets are ideal for muscle growth!
+And if you don’t know what that means….simply put- 3 sets are great for muscle growth!

-However, you must make sure you’re lifting a weight that is at least 60% of your 1-rep max.
+However, you must make sure you’re lifting enough weight (at least 60% of your 1-rep max).

 Note: 1 rep max is the maximum amount of weight you can lift for an exercise for 1 repetition.